Stripping military bases of Confederate names stirs passions - NewsBreak

 Stripping military bases of Confederate names stirs passions

-BLACKSTONE, Va. — (AP) — Civil War history casts a long shadow in Virginia, the birthplace of Confederate generals, scene of their surrender and now a crossroad of controversy over renaming military bases that honor rebel leaders.
+Civil War history casts a long shadow in Virginia, the birthplace of Confederate generals, scene of their surrender, and now a crossroad of controversy over renaming military bases that honor rebel leaders.

 Others here say it's high time to drop the names.